eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Bugfix Possible unknown array key "id" in BackendView

+Cookie-Information: Added the cookie information in the Settings-Modal.

 Version 1.2.2 - Template Management with Examples
 ________________

-Add Templates and Template Management Documentation for extension the Layout.
+Add Templates and Template Management Documentation for extending the Layout.

 Removed Deprecation: mb_convert_encoding() in PHP 8.2